Constituent assembly: India

 The Constituent Assembly of India was elected to write the Constitution of India, and served as its first Parliament as an independent nation.
 It was set up as a result of negotiations between the leaders of the Indian independence movement and members of the British Cabinet Mission.
 The constituent assembly was elected indirectly by the members of the Provincial legislative assembly, which existed under the British Raj.
 It first met on December 9, 1946, in Delhi.
 On August 15, 1947, India became an independent nation, and the Constituent Assembly started functioning as India's Parliament.
-B. R. Ambedkar drafted the Constitution of India in conjunction with the requisite deliberations and debates in the Constituent Assembly.
+Dr. B.R.
+Ambedkar drafted the Constitution of India in conjunction with the requisite deliberations and debates in the Constituent Assembly.
 The Assembly approved the Constitution on November 26, 1949 (celebrated as Constitution Day), and it took effect on January 26, 1950 — a day now commemorated as Republic Day in India.
 Once the Constitution took effect, the Constituent Assembly became the Provisional Parliament of India.